 2. The publisher must assign a permanent linking structure to their articles.
 This ensures that links to full text remain durable over time.

 Most major academic publishers create and distribute article metadata through organizations such as CrossRef and assign durable links to their articles using DOIs to facilitate scholarly communication.
 Some smaller publishers or independent titles may not do so and cannot be included.
-Publishers of non-scholarly periodicals such as popular magazines, newspapers or trade publications generally do not participate in the scholarly communication process and, as a result, we cannot currently support these titles in BrowZine.
+Publishers of non-scholarly materials such as popular magazines, newspapers, trade publications or blogs generally do not participate in the scholarly communication process and, as a result, we cannot currently support these titles in BrowZine.

 A publisher's website must also meet some very basic technical requirements such as providing articles in HTML or PDF format and supporting remote access using IP authentication or other remote access technologies.